ovolpe/ovolpe.github.io/_pages/about.md

   <div class="profile-intro__text">
     <h4><span style="font-size: 1.5em;">Welcome!</span></h4>

     <p>I am an Assistant Professor of Economics at <a href="https://www.economics.harvard.edu">Harvard University</a>.
 I study topics in labor, drawing on tools from econometrics and industrial organization.
-My recent projects explore the sources of wage inequality and sorting in labor markets, as well as the role of spillovers in social and economic networks.
+My recent projects explore the sources of wage inequality and worker sorting in labor markets, as well as the role of spillovers in social and economic networks.
 I completed my Ph.D. in Economics from the University of Chicago in 2025.</p>

     <p>My CV is linked <a href="/files/cv.pdf">here</a>.</p>

     <p>You can contact me at: <a href="mailto:ovolpe@fas.harvard.edu">ovolpe@fas.harvard.edu</a>.</p>

-    <p>I am excited to involve students in research projects.
+    <p>I am excited to involve students in my research projects.
 If you are <span class="profile-intro__interest-line">interested, please feel free to email me and complete <a href="https://forms.gle/pkjh1iUREUHGBe8G6">this form</a>.</span></p>
   </div>
 </div>